hsnlab/escape/escape/doc/source/index.rst

     ESCAPEv2 arguments:
-      -a, --agent           run in AGENT mode: start the infrastructure layer with the ROS REST-API (without the Service sublayer (SAS)) -c path, --config path
+      -a, --agent           run in AGENT mode: start the infrastructure layer with the ROS REST-API (without the Service sublayer (SAS)) -b, --bypassapi       start the REST-API to bypass embedding and access to the DoV directly
-                            override default config filename
+      -c path, --config path
+                            use external config file to extend the default configuration
       -d, --debug           run the ESCAPE in debug mode (can use multiple times for more verbose logging)
-      -e, --environment     run ESCAPEv2 in the pre-defined virtualenv -f, --full            run the infrastructure layer also -g, --gui             initiate the graph-viewer GUI app which automatically connects to the ROS REST-API
+      -e, --environment     run ESCAPEv2 in the pre-defined virtualenv -f, --full            run the infrastructure layer also -g, --gui             (OBSOLETE) initiate the graph-viewer GUI app which automatically connects to the ROS REST-API
-      -i, --interactive     run an interactive shell for observing internal states -l file, --log file   add log file explicitly for test mode (default: log/escape.log)
+      -i, --interactive     run an interactive shell for observing internal states -l file, --log file   define log file path explicitly (default: log/escape.log)
       -m file, --mininet file
-                            read the Mininet topology from the given file -p, --POXlike         start ESCAPEv2 in the actual interpreter using ./pox as working directory instead of using a separate shell process with POX's own PYTHON env
+                            read the Mininet topology from the given file -n, --nosignal        run ESCAPE in a sub-shell that prevents propagation of received SIGNALs
+      -o [port], --openflow [port]
+                            initiate internal OpenFlow module with given listening port (default: 6633)
+      -q, --quit            quit right after the first service request has processed
+      +q, ++quit            explicitly disable quit mode
-      -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
+      -r, --rosapi          start REST-API for the Resource Orchestration sublayer (ROS)
       -s file, --service file
                             skip the SAS REST-API initiation and read the service request from the given file
       -t, --test            run in test mode
-      -q, --quit            quit right after the first service request has processed
       -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -V, --visualization   run the visualization module to send data to a remote